danisztls/stocks/README.md

-# Stocks Statement Converter
+# Stocks
+My personal sandbox for finance, stocks and portfolio management.

+## Converter
-Convert a CSV broker statement for import with a portfolio manager.
+Convert an arbitrary broker statement into an useful format.

+Aim is to make easy to write plugins, configuration, that tells which is what in the data.
 It cannot correctly guess the meaning of arbitrary data.

-The aim is to make easy to write plugins, configuration that tells which is what in the CSV.
-Then the program can translate the data an do the necessary formatting.
+## Resources
+- [yfinance](https://github.com/ranaroussi/yfinance): Python module to query Yahoo!
+Finance's API